tendermint/tendermint/docs/architecture/adr-072-request-for-comments.md

 Just so that there is a consistent format, I also propose that:

--  RFC files are named `rfc-XXX-title.{md,txt}` and are written in plain text or Markdown.
+-  RFC files are named `rfc-XXX-title.{md,rst,txt}` and are written in plain text, Markdown, or ReStructured Text.

 -  Like an ADR, an RFC should include a high-level change log at the top of the document, and sections for: